Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #80.
 Speak up against injustice: Take a stand and use your voice to advocate for change when needed – this could mean signing petitions, donating money, or attending protests.

 #81.
-Have thoughtful conversations: Discuss issues of social justice openly and respectfully with others; be willing to listen to different perspectives and viewpoints.
+Have thoughtful conversations: Discuss social justice issues openly and respectfully with others; be willing to listen to different perspectives and viewpoints.

 #82.
-Educate yourself: Take the time to read and research issues of social injustice to gain a better understanding of them.
+Educate yourself: Take the time to read and research social injustice issues to understand them better.

 #83.
 Give back: Donate your resources, such as money or items you no longer need, to those who may benefit from them more than you.